 Chennedy Carter came face-to-face with Azzi Fudd during the Dallas Wings’ comeback 95-87 win over the Las Vegas Aces on Thursday night.
-The 2026 WNBA draft’s top overall pick posted 22 points against the defending champions in her first game as a starter.
-Now, the rookie’s fans have seemingly turned on Carter on social media.
+Fudd, the 2026 WNBA draft’s top overall pick, posted 22 points against the defending champions in her first game as a starter.
+After the game, the rookie’s fans seemingly turned on Carter on social media.

 Carter is not unfamiliar with controversies.
-She did not play last season because no team reportedly extended a contract due to her frequent locker-room altercations with teammates.
-On the court, the 5-foot-9 guard has nothing to prove.
-However, her off-court antics have not made things easy for her.
+She did not play last season because teams reportedly declined to extend her contract due to her frequent locker-room altercations with teammates.

 Given the constant trolling on social media, the Aces guard has decided to ban fans.
 She wrote on Threads: